Advocating for API-accessible recreation data

 Summary

-Before joining Skylight, Kin Lane helped reshape a major U.S. Department of Agriculture (USDA) solicitation so the next generation of Recreation.gov would require an API for its underlying data layer — the Recreation Information Database (RIDB).
-The advocacy work ensured that the federal government’s primary outdoor recreation platform wouldn’t remain a closed website, opening the door for mobile apps, third-party tools, and a broader developer community.
+Before joining Skylight, Kin Lane helped reshape a U.S. Department of Agriculture (USDA) solicitation so the rebuilt Recreation.gov would require a public API for its underlying data — the Recreation Information Database (RIDB).
+The work opened federal outdoor recreation data to mobile apps, third-party tools, and a developer community that the original procurement would have left out.

 The challenge

-Recreation.gov is the federal government’s primary portal for reserving campsites, permits, and recreational activities across a dozen participating agencies.
-When USDA’s multi-year contract for the site came up for rebid in 2014, the request for proposal (RFP) contained insufficient language about making the site’s data layer — RIDB — accessible through an API.
+Recreation.gov is the federal government’s primary portal for reserving campsites, permits, and recreational activities across roughly a dozen participating agencies.
+When USDA’s multi-year contract for the site came up for rebid in 2014, the request for proposal (RFP) contained insufficient language about exposing the site’s data layer — RIDB — through an API.

-Without a strong API requirement, Recreation.gov would remain the only way to browse national park and recreation information from the database.
-That meant no mobile apps, no third-party tools, and no external developer community building innovative experiences on top of the data.
+Without a strong API requirement, Recreation.gov would have remained the only way to browse national park and recreation information from the database.
+That meant no mobile apps, no third-party tools, and no external developer community building on top of the data.
 The federal government’s own Open Data Policy called for making government information open and machine-readable by default, but the RFP as written didn’t reflect that mandate.

 The solution

-Once the reworked RFP went out, Kin helped build a user and developer community around the RIDB API.
-He engaged with industry and government stakeholders to drive adoption, demonstrating how third-party developers could create mobile apps and tools that extended the value of federal recreation data well beyond what a single website could offer.
+Once the reworked RFP went out, he helped build a user and developer community around the new RIDB API.
+He engaged industry and government stakeholders to drive adoption, showing how third-party developers could create mobile apps and tools that extended the value of federal recreation data well beyond a single website.
+The audience was no longer just Recreation.gov.

 The results

-• Shaped the final RFP for Recreation.gov to require an API-based solution approach, ensuring the next generation of the federal outdoor recreation platform would support programmatic data access
+- Shaped the final RFP for Recreation.gov to require an API-based solution, ensuring the rebuilt federal outdoor recreation platform would support programmatic data access

-• Contributed to the development and release of a public RIDB API that opened federal recreation data to mobile apps, third-party tools, and external developers
+- Contributed to the release of a public RIDB API that opened federal recreation data to mobile apps, third-party tools, and external developers

-• Built a user and developer community around the RIDB API, driving adoption and demonstrating the value of open recreation data
+- Built a user and developer community around the RIDB API, driving early adoption and demonstrating the value of open recreation data

-• Established a precedent for government API monetization by exploring fair pricing models that kept access free for typical users while sustaining high-volume commercial use
+- Set a precedent for government API monetization by exploring fair-use pricing that kept access free for typical users while sustaining high-volume commercial use